The Probability of Life2020 Mar 27

 It is unlikely that crystals would randomly form perfectly ordered shapes, forming as they do out of the chaos of fluids (think: salt cubes, and six-sided snow flakes).
 However, this is what they do because the shape is not a contingency.
 The automatic working of the molecular bonds of the material make it this way every time.
 It is a necessity and is not by chance, so it is not rare. note

 We say that the shape of the crystals is governed by law.
 Therefore, they have this regularity as a matter of necessity.

 As a second example, the color sequences of passing cars on a highway is not controlled by necessity.
 You expect a different chance sequence every day.
-The part that is unlikely is for you to be able to predict what the sequence would be for a day.
-Any one sequence would be very rare.
-Also, it is unlikely that you would recognize any meaning in the random sequence of a day.
-Generally speaking, the value of a sequence is connected to its meaningfulness.
-Therefore, even though one of these specific random sequences are unlikely (are one of a kind), they are neither valuable nor significant. note
+The part that is unlikely is for you to be able to predict what the sequence would be on a day.
+Any one specific sequence would be very rare. note

 The random output of this example is purely by chance.
 Sequences like this are sometimes called Shannon information.
 The content has a lot of detail, but it is not complex.
 They have high "information" content, but very little meaningful information content.

 So, any one recorded sequence like this would be very rare.
 (That is, the sequence is very unlikely to repeat.)

 Also, these sequences effectively are collections of noise.
 Sometimes it is important to get a good example of noise.
 If noise is what I want, then any one sequence is as good as any other.
 So, it isn't very valuable.
 It is rare to get a specific sequence, but every day you get a sequence.